fescobar/allure-docker-service/README.md

 #### Add Custom URL Prefix
 `Available from Allure Docker Service version 2.13.5`

-Configure a url prefix if your deployment requires it (e.g. reverse proxy with nginx)
+Configure an url prefix if your deployment requires it (e.g. reverse proxy with nginx)
 ```sh
     environment:
       URL_PREFIX: "/my-prefix"